diegozea/MIToS.jl/docs/src/MSA.md

 #### [Example: Plotting the percentage of identity between sequences](@id Example:-Plotting-the-percentage-of-identity-between-sequences)

-The distribution of the percentage of identity between every pairs of sequences in a MSA, gives an idea of the MSA diversity.
-In this example, we are going to use `percentidentity` over a MSA to get that values.
+The distribution of the percentage of identity between every pair of sequences in an MSA, gives an idea of the MSA diversity.
+In this example, we are  using `percentidentity` over an MSA to get those identity values.

 ```@example msa_pid
 using MIToS.MSA